Unlocking the potential of Augmented Reality: benefits, stats, & examples

 Augmented Reality: the stats

-In 2020, augmented reality is ready for mainstream adoption from both corporate and small brands alike.
-With advancing technology making it easier to create in-house AR campaigns quickly (like our very own Reydar technology), AR is now more accessible to both brands and consumers.
+In 2023, augmented reality is ready for mainstream adoption from both corporate and small brands alike.
+With advancing technology making it easier to create in-house AR campaigns quickly (like our very own REYDAR technology), AR is now more accessible to both brands and consumers.

-With 2020 proving to be a difficult year to be out and about with the Coronavirus pandemic, AR isn’t just a short-term trending gimmick, but a long-term branding experience.
+With recent years proving to be a difficult period to be out and about with the Coronavirus pandemic, AR isn’t just a short-term trending gimmick, but a long-term branding experience.